curvegrid/parse-uw-coop-package/README.md

 This assumes you are an employer of University of Waterloo co-operative education (co-op, interns) students and have a valid Employer login on [WaterlooWorks](https://waterlooworks.uwaterloo.ca/home.htm).

 1. Post a job on WaterlooWorks and wait for student applications to become available.
-1. Contact your Co-operative & Career Action (CECA) [representative](https://uwaterloo.ca/hire/about/people) and request a bulk download of student application packages.
-You can also download them from WaterlooWorks directly, but for more than a handful of applicants this is time consuming and tedious. **NOTE: you need to request they provide the download as one PDF per applicant, not a single PDF for all applicants.**
+1. Login to WaterlooWorks, navigate to the applications list, and click the blue 'Application Options' button button near the top of the page to create a **custom** application bundle with **each application as a separate PDF**.
-1. Download an unzip the consolidated package.
+1. Download and unzip the consolidated package.
 1. Install this utility, [`parse-uw-coop-package`](https://github.com/curvegrid/parse-uw-coop-package#installation).
 1. From the directory where you unzipped the consolidated package of PDFs, run `parse-uw-coop-package` and pipe the output to a CSV file (e.g., `parse-uw-coop-package > applicants.csv`).
 You can tweak the options (try `parse-uw-coop-package -h`) as required.
 1. Import into your spreadsheet of choice.
 As noted above, manual cleanup will be required.